MastaLomaster/bkb/README.md

 There is a click sound when you press the keyboard buttons.
 If you don't like the sound, place a WAV-file with the desired sound into the working directory of the program and name it "click.wav".

 ###Basic work principles
 After program started and a supported device is selected, you may see the toolbar on the right side.
-If you ise an eye tracker, the transparent window with the cursor will be shown, it will follow your eyes movements.
+If you use an eye tracker, the transparent window with the cursor will be shown, it will follow your eyes movements.
 When using an [air]mouse, the regular cursor is used.
 To select a tool fixate your eyes on the tool button.

 Take a look at these videos to understand the modes of operation: